Integrative Psychotherapy for adult children of immigrant parents, mixed and multicultural people

 Allowing embodied healing to take place in the present moment and making meaning of your experience

-With time, I can help you build trust in your inner knowing and fortify the wisdom of your body and imagination.
+With time, we can build trust in your inner knowing and fortify the wisdom of your body and imagination.

 Areas of Focus